Un-Chosen

 The sharp push & pull

-Pursuing painful patterns like trying to please our parents, but they’ve been busy tho.
+Like Pursuing painful patterns like trying to please our parents,

-Now that Fear resurfacing, fear of rejection, as deep confusion
+Now this Fear resurfacing, fear of rejection, as deep confusion

-But don’t worry, We’re in this together, Me & my sister.
-A failed experiment
+But my sister says don’t worry, We’re in this together.

 To my initial caregivers